No newer images

 I have empathy for girls who are jealous.
 Ironically, I got married fairly young, so I was never in the situation.
 But I think as a teen, I always felt like, I would never get married.
 I think many of us who are experiencing jealous Bms, would probably lose some objectivity and become the jealous Bm, if the shoe was on the other foot.

-The only thing I can think of is to make sure you're not bombarding her with wedding details.
+The only thing I can think of is to make sure you’re not bombarding her with wedding details.
 Your mom sounds supportive.
 So maybe you can go to her for what you need.
-Once the wedding is over, she'll probably settle down.
-And regardless of how well she does as MOH, be sure to give her a sweet gift with sappy sisterly sentiments.
+Once the wedding is over, she’ll probably settle down.
+And regardless of how well she does as Maid/Matron of Honor, be sure to give her a sweet gift with sappy sisterly sentiments.
 That will remind her to appreciate the special people she does have in her life.

 Good luck.